tylerapritchard/TESSGI_Tut_Step0/Step0.md

 # Introduction to "An introduction into the tools and tutorials available for the analysis of TESS data" a.k.a.
 Step-0

-*This is a first draft of a tutorial for person interested in TESS data but who is a novice computationally.
-Things that we might want to add include discussion of conda environments, using the conda GUI to start a notebook if thats easier, links to discussion of astro-based scientific computing/command line stuff, etc.  let me know what y'all are thinking*.
+*This is a first draft of a tutorial for person interested in TESS data but who is a novice computationally - its not really feature complete, tested, or edited, but its a runthrough at the level I think we were talking about to see if we're all on the same page*.

+*If this is at the level that the team was thinking, things that we might want to add include discussion of conda environments, using the conda GUI to start a notebook if thats easier, links to discussion of astro-based scientific computing/command line stuff, etc.  Let me know what y'all are thinking*.

 *For easing access to those with VERY limited computing resources, we might want to discuss google colab since it requires internet and a browser, but no local compute or storage.
 If we do this, we should also probably try to do at least copy the introduction